Haroonabdulrazaq/Devsummit/README.md

 - I acknowledge Microverse, the global remote school for developers.
 - I appreciate The Odin Project for providing the project and making lessons simple to learn.
+- I appreciate Cindy Shin for providing me with the design

 ## 📝 License